YashdalfTheGray/captains-log/app/server/README.md

 ### `GET /reports/week`

 Generates a report for the current week, returning all the documents found along with the start and end dates.
+The query parameter `for` can be used for getting the reports for a specific day.
+The date passed into the `for` query parameter should be in the unix time format.

 ## Charge Codes module